 OUTSIDE TISHINA CASTLE

-Blue flowers that shine in the dark as the harper is led by the riders.
-In the shadows, thorny vines curl and rattle as if talking.
+Blue flowers shine in the dark as the harper is led by the riders.
+In the shadows, thorny vines curl and rattle as if chattering.

 They arrive at the castle like Dolina’s abandoned twin.
 On the castle’s battlement stands GALEN, 30s, a sorcerer with a face like Sonya’s and a blue cloak.
 His eyes are closed.
 There is a spiral mark like a tattoo around his left wrist.